 Whilst this specification builds on the knowledge, understanding and skills established at GCSE.
 Some learners may have already gained knowledge, understanding and skills through their study of Digital Technology at GCSE.
 However, there are no prior learning requirements for this course.

 This specification provides a suitable foundation for the study of Digital Technology or a related area through a range of higher education courses, progression to the next level of vocational qualifications or employment.
-In addition, the specification provides a coherent, satisfying and worthwhile course of study for learners who do not progress to further study in this subject.
-Pupils will have access to industry links enabling at understanding of opportunities and careers.
+In

 Drama and Theatre Studies